-The Cleaning Compliance Standard™ is a shared framework for professional cleaning operations
+The standard is a shared reference for day-to-day professional cleaning operations

-The Cleaning Compliance Standard (CCS) serves as a practical reference point that describes what structured, documented, and consistent cleaning operations look like behind the scenes.
+The standard serves as a practical reference point that describes what structured, documented, and consistent cleaning operations look like behind the scenes.

-CCS does not define how to clean a surface.
+The standard does not define how to clean a surface.
 Cleaning methods can vary, and similar outcomes may be achieved through different approaches.
-Instead, CCS defines how a cleaning business organizes its work through documentation, procedures, safety practices, equipment care, communication processes, and internal systems.
-These elements work together to support consistent service and outcomes over time.
+Instead, the standard defines how a cleaning business organizes its work through documentation, procedures, safety practices, equipment care, communication processes, and internal systems.
+These elements work together to support consistent cleaning services and outcomes over time.

 The standard reflects the practical realities of running a cleaning business and the operational habits that distinguish structured operations from informal ones.
-The Cleaning Compliance Standard can apply to a wide range of cleaning environments, including residential, offices, facilities, and commercial spaces where consistency, professionalism, and organization matter.
+The standard can apply to a wide range of cleaning environments, including residential, offices, facilities, and commercial spaces where consistency, professionalism, and organization matter.

 For example, the Standard addresses areas such as: